Aida Balaeva

-Aida Ğalymqyzy Balaeva (Аида Ғалымқызы Балаева, /kk/; born 4 July 1974) is a Kazakh politician who's currently serving as the Minister of Culture and Information of Kazakhstan since September 2023.
+Aida Ğalymqyzy Balaeva (Аида Ғалымқызы Балаева, /kk/; born 4 July 1974) is a Kazakh politician serving as Minister of Culture and Information from 2023 to 2026 and concurrently Deputy Prime Minister from 2025 to 2026.

 Biography

-Born in Jambyl, Balaeva graduated from the Abai Kazakh National Pedagogical University in 2000 with a degree in Russian language and literature, and then the Kazakh National Agrarian University in 2007 with a degree in law.
+Balayeva was born in Jambyl, Kazakh SSR.
+She graduated from the Abai Kazakh National Pedagogical University in 2000 with a degree in Russian language and Russian literature, and then the Kazakh National Agrarian University in 2007 with a degree in law.
 In 2010, she defended her academic title with a candidate of sociological sciences, the topic of the dissertation: “Ethno-religious identification of the youth of Kazakhstan: sociological aspect.”

-From 1994 to 2004, Balaeva served a leading specialist in the department of analysis and coordination of socio-political processes of the Almaty Regional Information and Public Accord Department of the Ministry of Information and Public Accord as the acting head of the information department.
+From 1994 to 2004, Balayeva served a leading specialist in the department of analysis and coordination of socio-political processes of the Almaty Regional Information and Public Accord Department of the Ministry of Information and Public Accord as the acting head of the information department.

-From 2004 to 2006, she was the First Deputy Director of the Department of Internal Policy.

-From 2006 to 2008, Balaeva was the Director of the Department of Internal Policy.
+From 2004 to 2006, Balayeva was the First Deputy Director of the Department of Internal Policy, then from 2006 to 2008, Balaeva was the Director of the Department of Internal Policy.

-From 2008 to 2010, she served the Director of the Department of Domestic Politics of Astana.

-From February 2010 to December 2014, Balaeva was the deputy akim of Astana.
+From 2008 to 2010, she served the Director of the Department of Internal Politics of Astana.
+From February 2010 to December 2014, she was the deputy akim of Astana.

 From 30 December 2014 to July 2019, she served as the Head of the Department of Internal Policy of the Presidential Administration of Kazakhstan.

-On 22 July 2019, Balaeva was appointed as the Assistant to the President of Kazakhstan as the Head of the Division for Monitoring the Consideration of Appeals.
+On 22 July 2019, Balayeva was appointed as the Assistant to the President of Kazakhstan as the Head of the Division for Monitoring the Consideration of Appeals.

-Since 4 May 2020, she's been serving as the Minister of Information and Social Development of Kazakhstan.
+From 4 May 2020 to 11 January 2022, Balayeva served as the Minister of Information and Social Development of Kazakhstan.

-Since 2 September 2023, she's been serving as the Minister of Culture and Information of Kazakhstan.
+Since 2 September 2023, Balayeva has been serving as the Minister of Culture and Information of Kazakhstan.
+On 1 December 2025, Balayeva was appointed as Deputy Prime Minister of Kazakhstan, in addition to her role as Minister of Culture and Information.